 The patient should plan to arrive 2 hours prior to the procedure to get situated and meet the operative team.
-The procedure is done arthroscopically.
-Some repairs require a small surgical incision.
+The procedure is done arthroscopically, through three holes.
 The procedure requires a total of less than 60 minutes in the operating room.
 The patient is asleep for the procedure.
 Recovery room time is approximately 1 hour.
 Plan to be in the hospital for 5-6 hours.